 Sadly, the Edwardian-style residence that served as the couple's Denver homestead for more than three decade was demolished in 1953.
 Occupied only by family members, and exclusively by Fannie after her separation from Charles, it could have shed such light on her taste and temperament had it been preserved.
 With its fanciful turrets and gables, the red brick residence contained 16 rooms, servants quarters and an adjacent carriage house.
 Surrounded by a high iron fence, and growing increasingly infirm of body and mind, Fannie lived there until the last months of her life, when she finally asked Claude to move her to a nursing home (Bean, p.
 200).

-In the meantime, Charles took up residence at the Denver Club, later moving to The Brown Palace (which he eventually purchased).
-Having commissioned the architectural firm of Fisher & Fisher to design and build a summer cottage and seasonal hunting lodge on top of Lookout Mountain in 1917, "Lorraine Lodge" (now known as The Boettcher Mansion) must have been a much welcomed retreat.
+In the meantime, Charles took up residence at the Denver Club, later moving to The Brown Palace, which he eventually purchased.
+Having commissioned the architectural firm of Fisher & Fisher to design and build a summer cottage and seasonal hunting lodge on top of Lookout Mountain in 1917, "Lorraine Lodge," now known as The Boettcher Mansion, must have been a much welcomed retreat.
 Whether it was initially intended this way or not, the rustic dwelling and surrounding 110 acres turned out to be his personal retreat.
-It is not known how much time (if any) Fannie spent at the Mansion.
+It is not known how much time, if any, Fannie spent at the Mansion.
 From 1920 until Charles' death on July 2, 1948, Fannie led a quiet life in Denver.
-It is interesting to note that, up until 1947 (perhaps in anticipation of Charles' passing), The Denver Post's own files contained nothing on Fannie Boettcher.
-That year, she bequeathed large sums of money to a few carefully chosen charities (her criteria was apparently stringent).
-These included gifts of $55,000 to the Kent School (a private all-girls school attended by some of her descendants), and $128,000 worth of stock to Children’s Hospital.
-These gifts - too generous to go unnoticed - prompted The Denver Post to publish a series of articles on Mrs. Boettcher that were later copyrighted.
+It is interesting to note that, up until 1947, perhaps in anticipation of Charles' passing, The Denver Post's own files contained nothing on Fannie Boettcher.
+That year, she bequeathed large sums of money to a few carefully chosen charities, her criteria was apparently stringent.
+These included gifts of $55,000 to the Kent School, which was a private all-girls school attended by some of her descendants, and $128,000 worth of stock to Children’s Hospital.
+These gifts, too generous to go unnoticed, prompted The Denver Post to publish a series of articles on Mrs. Boettcher that were later copyrighted.
 As staff writer Robert Steinbruner observed: